ember-learn/guides-source/guides/release/using-typescript/getting-started.md

 - `ember-cli-build.js` will be configured to transform TypeScript at build-time.
 - `.ember-cli` has `isTypeScriptProject` set to true, which will force the blueprint generators to generate TypeScript rather than JavaScript by default.
 - `.eslintrc.js` will be configured for TypeScript.
+- `lint:types` is added as a script to check types with the command line.